-- Electronic media includes all forms of social media, such as text messaging, instant messaging, electronic mail (e-mail), Web logs (blogs), wikis, electronic forums (chat rooms), video-sharing Web sites (e.g., YouTube), editorial comments posted on the Internet, and social network sites (e.g., Facebook, Twitter, LinkedIn).
-Electronic media also includes all forms of telecommunications such as landlines, cell phones, and Web-based applications. - Communicate means to convey information and includes a one-way communication as well as a dialogue between two or more people.
-A public communication by an employee that is not targeted at students (e.g., a posting on the employee's personal social network page or blog) is not a communication: however, the employee may be subject to district regulations on personal electronic communications.
-See Personal Use of Electronic Media, above.
-Unsolicited contact from a student through electronic means is not a communication. - Certified or licensed employee means a person employed in a position requiring SBEC certification or a professional license, and whose job duties may require the employee to communicate electronically with students.
+- Electronic communications means any communication facilitated by the use of any electronic device, including a telephone, cellular telephone, computer, computer network, personal data assistant, or pager.
+The term includes email, text messages, instant messages, and any communication made through an Internet website, including a social media website or a social networking website. - Communicate means to convey information and includes a one-way communication as well as a dialogue between two or more people.
+A public communication by an employee that is not targeted at students (e.g., a posting on the employee's personal social network page or a blog) is not a communication: however, the employee may be subject to district regulations on personal electronic communications.
+See

+Personal Use of Electronic Media, above.
+Unsolicited contact from a student through electronic means is not a communication.

+• Certified or licensed employee means a person employed in a position requiring SBEC certification or a professional license, and whose job duties may require the employee to communicate electronically with students.
 The term includes classroom teachers, counselors, principals, librarians, paraprofessionals, nurses, educational diagnosticians, licensed therapists, and athletic trainers.